 Baptista burns the Reds

-Julio Baptista is nicknamed “the Beast,” and not because of his winning personality.
+Julio Baptista was nicknamed “the Beast,” and not because of his winning personality.

-The former Arsenal striker, who most recently played in his native Brazil for Cruzeiro, stands six-feet-one, weighs 160 pounds and is built like a linebacker.
+The former Arsenal striker, who most recently played for Orlando City in MLS, stands six-feet-one, weighs 160 pounds and is built like a linebacker.
 But he can score the odd goal, too.

 Liverpool found that out to its peril in the 2007 League Cup quarterfinals when the burly Brazilian put four goals past the Reds at Anfield in a 6-3 win.

-In one of the single-greatest performances in the history of this rivalry, Robbie Fowler recorded a hat trick in just four minutes and 33 seconds—a Premier League record that stood until last May—in a 3-0 win during the 1994-95 campaign.
+In one of the single-greatest performances in the history of this rivalry, Robbie Fowler recorded a hat trick in just four minutes and 33 seconds—a Premier League record at the time—in a 3-0 win during the 1994-95 campaign.

 Arshavin’s brilliance not enough